Hospice Care is a Gift for the Living

-Hospice Care.
+As members of the Sandwich Generation dealing with the issues of caring for elderly parents, Hospice and Palliative Care are terms likely to come up in your family.
 If you’re not familiar with them, the words might not mean much to you.
-Or perhaps they send shudders down your spine since you know they deal with death and dying.
-Really though, hospice is about living.
+Or perhaps they send shudders down your spine since you know they deal with providing an end of life comfort and care strategy.
+Really though, the hospice services program is about living.
 It’s about living peacefully while God allows you to finish your time here on earth, before He takes you gently home.
 It’s about support for the patient and the patient’s family.
 It’s about encouragement, assistance, and caring.

-A few years later, my girlfriend went through a similar process with hospice.
+A few years later, my girlfriend went through a similar process with a different hospice services program.
 The main difference was that her mom was already living in an assisted care facility.
-Her mom was able to stay where she was and hospice came in and worked with the family and the staff to provide for the needs they had.
+Her mom was able to stay where she was and hospice nurses and other staff came in and worked with the family and the care facility staff to provide for the needs they had.
 Again, she saw numerous examples of them going out of their way to help.

-I know that no one is perfect, but I do think that the vast majority of people who choose to work for palliative care and hospice are very special people working hard to provide a precious gift to all of us.
+I know that no one is perfect, but I do think that the vast majority of people who choose to work for palliative care and a hospice services program are very special people working hard to provide a precious gift to all of us.
 The gift of helping those who are dying to live their last days here on earth as positively as possible.
 And the gift of kind and gentle support to a scared and worried family who loves the patient.
-For that we are so very thankful.
+For that we, in this Sandwich Generation family, are so very thankful.

 Hospice Care is a Gift for the Living http://bit.ly/7E62bg